TobiasBg/WP-Table-Reloaded/readme.txt

 I'm also happy about [donations](http://tobias.baethge.com/donate/) or something from [my wishlist](http://tobias.baethge.com/wishlist)!
 Thanks!

 == Changelog ==

+= Version 1.9.3-dev =
+* enhancement: better resizing behavior for textareas on the "Edit" screen, when manually increasing the size or textareas in the same row or column
+* languages: Added Bulgarian

 = Version 1.9.2 =
 * bugfix: Correct column width of "Edit" screen input fields in Internet Explorer 9